koleaby4/dom-designs/README.md

 ## How to run cypress tests

    Prerequisites:
-   1. clone project's source codes
+   1. Clone project's source codes
-   2. make sure you have [npm installed](https://www.npmjs.com/get-npm)
+   2. Make sure you have [npm installed](https://www.npmjs.com/get-npm)

    To execute tests:
-   1. in terminal navigate to project folder
+   1. In terminal navigate to project folder
-   2. run `npm install`
+   2. Run `npm install`
-   3. run
+   3. Run
       1. `npm run cypress:run` to execute all tests in headless mode
       2. or `npm run cypress:open` to open cypress UI and cherry-pick which tests to run